IronicResearch/piper-builder/README.md

 	$ ./unpack-erootfs.sh

 The host packages needed for the builders are listed in 'host-packages', and will get automatically installed on the main build.sh first run.
-Will need 'sudo' credentials for installing the host packages via the Linux package manager.
+May need 'sudo' credentials for installing the host packages via the Linux package manager as desktop user.

+	$ sudo ./install-host-packages.sh

 The main host tool is the ARM cross compiler, and will need some environment variables set via 'set-env.sh' script.
 Some of the builders use additional cross-compilation